Southwick, Massachusetts: Ice harvesting

-Ice collected from the Congamond Lakes was once stored in large ice houses in blocks and delivered via railway for food storage from New York City to Boston before electric refrigerators were widely available.
+Ice collected from the Congamond Lakes was once stored in large ice houses in blocks and delivered via railway for food storage from New York City to Boston, before electric refrigerators were widely available.

 Geography

 Southwick is the southernmost town in western Massachusetts, as a result of the "jog" in the Massachusetts-Connecticut border (see History of Massachusetts: Connecticut border).
-Southwick is bordered on the north by Westfield, on the east by Agawam, Massachusetts, and Suffield, Connecticut, on the south by Suffield and Granby, Connecticut, and on the west by Granby and by Granville, Massachusetts.
+Southwick is bordered on the north by Westfield, on the east by Agawam, Massachusetts and Suffield, Connecticut, on the south by Suffield and Granby, Connecticut, and on the west by Granby and by Granville, Massachusetts.

 U.S. Route 202 (College Highway) crosses the town, leading north from the town center 5 mi to Westfield and south 7 mi to Granby, Connecticut.
 Massachusetts Route 57 crosses Southwick east to west, leading east 12 mi to downtown Springfield and west into the Berkshires.

 According to the United States Census Bureau, the town of Southwick has a total area of 82.0 sqkm, of which 79.8 sqkm are land and 2.2 sqkm, or 2.63%, are water.

-The 114 mi Metacomet-Monadnock Trail (a hiking trail) passes through wetlands near Harts Pond before ascending over Provin Mountain, a trap rock ridge and cliffline that forms the eastern border of Southwick.
+The 114 mi Metacomet-Monadnock Trail (a hiking trail) passes through wetlands near Harts Pond before ascending over Provin Mountain, a trap rock ridge and cliff line that forms the eastern border of Southwick.
 Provin Mountain is part of the Metacomet Ridge, a mountainous trap rock ridgeline that stretches from Long Island Sound to near the Vermont border.